Certificate in Periodontics

 General Applicant Information

 Application to this program is through the ADEA PASS program.
-The deadline for receipt of application at the school is August 1st of the year prior to planned enrollment.
-All applicants are required to submit the Institutional Evaluation AND Personal Potential Index (PPI) as part of their completed PASS application.
-A minimum of three professional evaluators (dental faculty) are required to submit evaluations for the PPI.
-All applicants will be required to take the ADAT.
+The deadline for receipt of application at the school is August 15 of the year prior to planned enrollment.
+All applicants are required to submit the Institutional Evaluation AND Professional Evaluation Form (PEF) as part of their completed PASS application.
+A minimum of three professional evaluators (dental faculty) are required to submit evaluations for the PEF.
+The Advanced Dental Admission Test (ADAT) is optional but not required.
+Scores should be self-reported on the PASS application.
 For those interested in concurrent enrollment in the Oral and Craniofacial Sciences MS program, GRE scores will be required.
-Scores should be self-reported on the PASS application; official GRE scores should be submitted to directly to UMKC (GRE code is 6872.)
-Detailed application information is available at http://dentistry.umkc.edu/Future_Students/index.shtml
+Scores should be self-reported on the PASS application; official GRE scores should be submitted directly to UMKC (GRE code is 6872.)
+Detailed application information is available at Important Information for Applicants.

 Periodontics residents will receive an annual stipend of $20,000 paid on a monthly basis.